 - Jespar Dal'Varek of Enderal is a friendly and likeable mercenary with few scruples about what he'll do for money.
 He later becomes more guilty about this, however.

 - The Battle for Azeroth expansion introduced Flynn Fairwind to World of Warcraft.
 A former pirate, Flynn now takes under-the-table jobs from the government of his country, including helping the player character investigate the ruler's closest advisor.

 - Mordekai from the Fantasy theme of Irregular Webcomic! actually insists on being referred to as a Lovable Rogue.

-- Julio Scoundrel in The Order of the Stick, who briefly becomes Elan's mentor.
+- Julio Scoundrél, who briefly becomes Elan's mentor.

-- Magick Chicks: Ash has occasionally leads breastplate raids on Artemis Academy.
+- Magick Chicks: Ash has occasionally lead breastplate raids on Artemis Academy.
 Despite this, he's roguishly handsome and charming enough that he's gained a fair number of admirers among its students.
-It also helps that he looks out for his cohorts and is skilled enough to match repartee and trade punches with their student council president, whom he happens to be dating, as even she can't resist his charms.
+It also helps that he looks out for his cohorts and is skilled enough to trade repartee and punches with their student council president, whom he happens to be dating, as even she can't resist his charms.